Addis Chamber International Trade Fairs

 Port and Railway Transport

 Addis Ababa is linked by railway and road with the port of Djibouti, an inlet of the Gulf of Aden.
 The railway stretches over 925km.
-Barbara, in Somaliland, and Port Sudan in the Sudan are external trade routes that provide services for export and import trades.
+Barbara, in Somaliland, and Port Sudan in the Sudan is external trade routes that provide services for export and import trades.
 Another potential port accessible to Ethiopia is Mombasa in Kenya.
 There are also two dry Ports, the one 70km away from Addis Ababa and the other about 380km north – east of Addis.

 Meeting Services: Assembly Halls and Meeting Rooms

-There are two categories of meeting service providers, namely, Government and non – Government Institutions and Private Organizations.
+There are two categories of meeting service providers, namely, Government and non-Government Institutions and Private Organizations.
 The first category, among others, includes:

 - Ethiopian Management Institute